.well-known/wayid.toml

 verification_token | Yes | The token provided by WayID during setup |

-The [permissions] and [agent] section namespaces are reserved for future use.
+The [org] section namespace is used for organization domain verification; other namespaces are reserved for future use.

 Verification rules